-All interns must undergo comprehensive background checks and screening per Sanford Health Human Resources procedures.
+All interns must undergo comprehensive background checks and screening per Sanford Health

+Human Resources procedures.
 Requirements include background check, fingerprinting, Tuberculosis test, drug screen, and up-to-date vaccinations.
-Additional details about the specific requirements for background check and screening processes can be found in the "Pre-Employment Procedures Policy" listed on the SH-PIC website at https://sh-pic.org/policies-procedures/.
+Alternatively, an approved vaccination exemption may be acceptable in certain situations, please inquire with the Training Director or Program Administrator for further information.
+Additional details about the specific requirements for background check and screening processes can be found in the "Pre-Employment Procedures Policy" listed on the SH-PIC website at https://sh-pic.org/policiesprocedures/.